[thrive_headline_focus title=”The Best is Yet to Come” orientation=”center”]

 The class is taught live so I can gear the lesson to what class members are doing.
 Here’s how we do that:

 If you can’t do the class live you’ll get the recordings to do later at your convenience.
-Two days after the lesson I’ll post the scans, class video and audio recordings on the website so you can access them whenever you want.
+The Monday after the lesson we’ll post the scans, class video and audio recordings on the website so you can access them whenever you want.
 The remainder of the materials are posted within a week.

 You’ll get a clear explanation of how the lesson relates to your running.
 Along with the class recordings you’ll find “A Few Thoughts,” where I’ve written about some of the changes you might have experienced in your running after the lesson, the relationship between the lesson movements and running, and anything else I feel would be helpful for your learning process.